delab-team/de-ui/src/components/radio/Readme.md

 - `className (string, optional)`: The className for the radio body.

+- `tgStyles (object, optional)`:  An object that allows you to provide custom styles for the radio button and label.
+It has the following properties:
+  - `radio (object, optional)`: Custom CSS styles for the radio button.
+  - `label (object, optional)`: Custom CSS styles for the label.

 ## Example

 ```jsx
     const [isChecked, setIsChecked] = useState<boolean>(false);

     const handleRadioChange = (newCheckedState: boolean) => {